Have you been impacted by a power outage for more than 48 hours due to a severe storm?

 Enter to win an induction cooktop!

-EBCE is launching the all-new Clean Cooking Contest to spread the word about induction cooking—and we want you to win a portable induction cooktop.
+Ava is launching the all-new Clean Cooking Contest to spread the word about induction cooking—and we want you to win a portable induction cooktop.
 Participation is as simple as: Cook a dish.
 Post a photo or video.
 And you could win a portable induction cooktop.

 Meet the winners!